exp1007/discord-membership-bot/README.md

 # About
-Discord bot for managing an entire commerce discord community using MySQL database.
+Discord bot for managing subscription based discord communities using MySQL database.

 # Features/Commands
 User